ASR373/ScoresPrediction/README.md

 Objective:-

-          1) To perform Import our data and visualize our data
+          1) To Import our packages, data and visualize it.

           2) Train and Test the model